 Results of cataract surgery

-Most people will experience an improvement in their sight soon after cataract surgery, although your vision may be blurred for a few days.
+Most people's sight will improve soon after having cataract surgery, although your vision may be blurred for a few days.

-- look into lights without as much glare
+- look towards lights without as much glare

 - tell the difference between colours, which will seem brighter

-Most people need to wear glasses for near or distance vision (or both) after cataract surgery.
-This is because artificial lens implants cannot focus on a range of different distances.
+Most people need to wear glasses for near or distance vision – or both – after cataract surgery.
+This is because artificial lens implants can't focus on a range of different distances.

-Normally, the surgeon will aim for more focused distance vision, with dependence on reading glasses for close up work, although this depends on the strength of your glasses and individual circumstances.
+The surgeon will normally aim for more focused distance vision, with dependence on reading glasses for close up work, although this depends on the strength of your glasses and individual circumstances.

-With glasses, most people have a good enough level of vision to be able to drive and carry out everyday activities without difficulty.
+With glasses, most people have a good enough level of vision to be able to drive and carry out everyday activities without any problems.

 Your vision may not be restored to normal if you also have another eye condition or in the rare event of a serious complication.

-The risk of serious complications as a result of cataract surgery is small.
+The risk of serious complications developing as a result of cataract surgery is small.

 The most common complication is a condition called posterior capsule opacification (PCO), which can cause your vision to become cloudy again.
-This is where a skin or membrane grows over the back of the lens implant months or years later.
+In PCO, a skin or membrane grows over the back of the lens implant months or years later.

 If necessary, PCO can be treated with a simple laser eye surgery procedure to cut away the membrane.

-Other complications are much rarer and can include:
+Other risks or complications of cataract surgery are much rarer and can include:

-- all or a bit of the cataract dropping into the back of the eye
+- all or some of the cataract dropping into the back of the eye

 - inability to remove all of the cataract or insert a lens implant